Nextomics/NextDenovo/doc/OPTION.md

     - reads files list (one file one line)
     `ls reads1.fasta reads2.fastq reads3.fasta.gz reads4.fastq.gz ... > input.fofn`
     - config file
-    A config file is a text file that contains a set of parameters (key=value pairs) to set run time parameters for NextDenovo (see OPTION section).
+    A config file is a text file that contains a set of parameters (key=value pairs) to set runtime parameters for NextDenovo (see OPTION section).

 * **OUTPUT**
-	- contigs with fasta format, the fasta header includes ID, type, length, node count, a consecutive lowercase region in the sequence implies a weak connection, and a low quality base is marked with a single lowercase base.
+	- `workdir/03.ctg_graph/nd.asm.fasta`, contigs with fasta format, the fasta header includes ID, type, length, node count, a consecutive lowercase region in the sequence implies a weak connection, and a low quality base is marked with a single lowercase base.
-	- some basic statistical information (N10-N90, Total size et al.) in log files.
+	- `workdir/03.ctg_graph/nd.asm.fasta.stat`, some basic statistical information (N10-N90, Total size et al.).
-	***Note:*** By default, NextDenovo does not output the assembled sequence for random parameters.
-If necessary, you can rerun the task with the '-a 1' parameter.

 * **OPTION**
 <pre>
 	[General]                # global options